RoundRonin/TCP_Server_Client/README.md

 cd TCP_Server_Client
 ```

-To build this app use:
+To build this app use (at the root directory):

 ```sh
 make build
 ```

-at the root directory.

 If you want to rebuild the app use: